balapriyac/python-projects/command-line-app/dockerize/README.md

 $ sudo usermod -aG docker $USER
 ```

 2. If you use an older version of Docker, you may get deprecation warnings when you run the `docker build` command.
 This is because the legacy build client will be deprecated in future releases.
 So you may want to [install buildx](https://github.com/docker/buildx), a CLI tool to use BuildKit's capabilities.
-And use `docker buildx build` command to build with BuildKit.
+And use the `docker buildx build` command to build with BuildKit.